databricks/spark-training/strata_2013/index.md

 The `<num_hits>` field gives the number of page views in the hour-long time slot starting at `<data_time>`.
 The `<page_size>` field gives the size in bytes of the Wikipedia page.

-To quit `less` and stop viewing the file and return to the command line, press `q`.
+To quit `less`, stop viewing the file, and return to the command line, press `q`.

 ## Data Exploration Using Spark